ymcui/LERT/README_EN.md

 **Q2: Is there an English model for download?**
 A2: There is no plan to train in English at the moment.

+**Q3: Where is the config and vocabulary file?**
+A3：see `src` directory.
+Or you can directly download our models, which contain the config and vocab files.

+**Q4: Can LERT perform MLM prediction?**
+A4: Yes.
+The released model contains MLM weights.
+You are welcome to use huggingface online demo: https://huggingface.co/hfl

+**Q5: How to predict the linguistic tags (POS/NER/DEP) for the masked token?**
+A5: see `src` directory.
+You can use `run_pretraining.py` to load our TF 1.15 model (containing linguistic weights), and make predictions on each linguistic task.
+For detail linguistic tags, please see our paper or check the README under `src` directory.

 ## Citation
 If you find our work or resource useful, please consider cite our work: https://arxiv.org/abs/2211.05344